Constraining Non-minimal Dark Sector Scenarios with the COHERENT Neutrino Scattering Data

 The discovery of the SM Higgs as the first elementary spin-0 scalar has boosted the interest in extending the scalar sector of the SM, the simplest of which is known as Two Higgs Doublet Models (2HDM).
-Within the 2HDM scenario it is possible to address both the flavor changing neutral current problem and mass for neutrinos \cite{Campos:2017dgc} by extending the gauged sector of the SM with a $U(1)_D$ group together with right handed neutrinos added to the spectrum.
-Various anomaly free models have been constructed and discussed in high and low energy scales \cite{Campos:2017dgc}.
+Within the 2HDM scenario it is possible to address both the flavor changing neutral current problem and mass for neutrinos \cite{Campos:2017dgc} by extending the gauged sector of the SM with a $U(1)_D$ group together with right-handed neutrinos added to the spectrum.
+Various anomaly free models have been constructed and discussed in high- and low-energy scales \cite{Campos:2017dgc}.
 The use of \cevens data as a new physics probe to constrain the 2HDM gauged with $U(1)_D$ is missing in the literature and the current study aimed to provide a thorough investigation on this matter to fill the gap.

-The anomaly free extension of the SM (plus right handed neutrinos) by coupling it with a $U(1)_{B-L}$ gauge group from a hidden sector is a well established scenario to study dark photon effects through its kinetic mixing with the SM hypercharge gauge field as well as its gauge coupling with the SM fermions.
+The anomaly free extension of the SM (plus right-handed neutrinos) by coupling it with a $U(1)_{B-L}$ gauge group from a hidden sector is a well-established scenario to study dark photon effects through its kinetic mixing with the SM hypercharge gauge field as well as its gauge coupling with the SM fermions.
 Such a scenario would be naturally a limiting case of the 2HDM mentioned above.
 All of the viable scenarios will be compared and contrasted with each other in the light of COHERENT data.

 In Section \ref{model}, the theoretical framework is summarized and the relevant SM vertices which receive corrections or the new vertices are also listed for completeness.
 The cross section formulas contributing the \cevens and some basics about the COHERENT data are given in Section \ref{nes} and Section \ref{cohdata}, respectively.
 After having the statistical method briefly explained, the numerical study is conveyed in Section \ref{analysis} and we conclude in Section \ref{conc}.